hashicorp/consul/website/source/intro/getting-started/join.html.markdown

 nodes themselves.
 You can do this via the DNS or HTTP API.

-For the DNS API, the structure of the names is `NAME.node.consul` or `NAME.DATACENTER.node.consul`.
+For the DNS API, the structure of the names is `NAME.node.consul` or `NAME.node.DATACENTER.consul`.
 If the datacenter is omitted, Consul will only search the local datacenter.

 From "agent-one", query "agent-two":